segmentio/segment-docs/src/connections/warehouses/catalog/redshift/index.md

 ![sync schedule image](/docs/connections/destinations/catalog/images/syncsched.png)

-### Can I connect to my Redshift instance via an SSH Tunnel?
+### Can I use an SSH tunnel to connect to my Redshift instance?

 We don't currently support SSH tunneling.
 Typically our customers will use IP level restrictions to allow Segment's ETL to write to Redshift without leaving the cluster available to other connections.